Presidential Guard Battalion (Brazil): Present day

-Another more notable role the BGP plays is giving military honours to the national and foreign authorities in the Federal Capital of Brasilia during state visits, inaugural ceremonies and awards ceremonies.
+Another more notable role the BGP plays is giving military honours to the national and foreign authorities in the Federal Capital of Brasília during state visits, inaugural ceremonies and awards ceremonies.
 It always oversees, alternately with the other service branches, the monthly hoisting ceremony of the Brazilian Flag located in the Three Powers' Square and takes part in the Independence Day ceremonies as one of the first/main units in those events.
 It participates in the ceremonial of the Presidency of the Republic and.
 It maintains a company-sized military band known as the BGP Music Band which is short for Banda Musical do Batalhão da Guarda Presidencial (Presidential Guard Battalion Music Band).
 It came into existence in 1933 when President Vargas established a music band to complement the reestablished Guards Battalion, having originally 35 musicians.
 The Band of Music of the BGP today have over 93 military musicians in its ranks who march in the uniform of the BGP.
 The Brazilian Army Marching Band and Pipes and Drums, which was formed in 2016 and is the newest musical formation within this service branch, reports both to the battalion HQ as well as to Army Headquarters, wearing an all-white uniform as opposed to the blue of the battalion band.
 The band is also the sole band in the Brazilian Army to include both a pipe band section and a drum corps being the second one in the Brazilian Armed Forces next to the Brazilian Marine Pipes, Drum and Bugle Corps.
 It is currently under the command of First Lieutenant Manuel Nunes Ferreira, the unit's bandmaster.